 Choose one of the Browse By facets above to view items in this collection.

-The materials from Washington & Lee University’s Special Collections are made available for use in research, teaching, and private study, pursuant to U.S. Copyright law.
+This material is made available for use in research, teaching, and private study, pursuant to U.S. Copyright law.
 The user assumes full responsibility for any use of the materials, including but not limited to, infringement of copyright and publication rights of reproduced materials.
 Any materials used should be fully credited with the source.
 Permission for publication of this material, in part or in full, must be secured with the individual copyright holders.